BuidlGuidl/hacker-houses-streams/README.md

 ## Quickstart

-To get started with Scaffold-Eth 2, follow the steps below:
+To get started follow the steps below:

 1. Clone this repo & install dependencies